 As food allergy numbers began spiking in the 1990s, doctors recommended that allergenic foods such as milk, eggs and peanuts be removed from the diets of children with a high risk of allergies.

-Then came the groundbreaking Learning Early About Peanut (LEAP) allergy study in 2015.
-The study found that the development of peanut allergies decreased in at-risk children with an early introduction of the food.
+But that thinking began to change, as research showed that eliminating specific foods didn’t slow the development of food allergies.
+In fact, the groundbreaking Learning Early About Peanut (LEAP) allergy study in 2015 found that peanut allergies decreased in at-risk children with an early introduction of the food.

 “It was completely the opposite of what we had believed,” notes Dr. Hong.